 Certain drugs require prior authorization from GSC before your drug claim can be reimbursed.
-Further, certain drugs defined by GSC as specialty, high cost drugs may be required to be purchased from an approved pharmacy that is a member of GSC's Specialty Care Program before your claim can be reimbursed.
-You can find out if your drug requires prior authorization or is included in GSC's Specialty Care Program either by checking your coverage under "Your Health Benefits" on GSC everywhere, or by contacting GSC's Customer Service Centre.
+Further, certain drugs defined by GSC as specialty drugs may be required to be purchased from an approved pharmacy that is a member of GSC's Specialty Care Program before your claim can be reimbursed.
+You can find out if your drug requires prior authorization or is included in GSC's Specialty Care Program either by using the online drug search tool available to you through the member portal or by contacting GSC's Customer Service Centre.